Myths and Facts About Butterfly Host Plants

 MYTH: Adding host plants to backyards is such a small effort that it won’t do much to help butterfly populations.

 TRUTH: One small step for butterflies in the backyard is one giant leap for butterflies everywhere!
-Home butterfly gardening plantings may be small, but with so many of us helping butterflies, those efforts add up in a big way.
+Home butterfly gardens may be small, but with so many of us helping butterflies, those efforts add up in a big way.
 Monarch Watch has developed a way-station program for schools, businesses, gardeners and anyone else with a bit of space to offer host and nectar plants.
-A kit containing seeds and suggestions costs $16.
 Visit monarchwatch.org/waystations to learn more.